 Flowering in plants is a complex and intricate process.
 In Arabidopsis, , <put something in here regarding flower formation - (Zeevaart 1976).
 Also check out (Corbesier et al. 2007)> Grafting was originally used to demonstrate the transmissible characteristics of vernalised shoot tissue.
-Namely, when a vernalised shoot tip was grafted onto non-vernalised root stock, the plant will flower as if the entire plant had been exposed to the vernalisation treatment.
+When a vernalised shoot tip was grafted onto non-vernalised root stock, the plant flowered as if the entire plant had been exposed to the vernalisation treatment.
 Conversely, when a non-vernalised shoot tip was grafted onto vernalised root stock, the opposite was observed.
-This observation has been consistently reported for both facultative (where vernalisation decreases time to flowering, but is not essential for flowering), and absolute (where vernalisation is required to progress from vegetative growth to flowering) vernalisation sensitive species.
+This observation has been corroborated in both facultative (where vernalisation decreases time to flowering, but is not essential for flowering), and absolute (where vernalisation is required to progress from vegetative growth to flowering) vernalisation sensitive species.

 Contemporary research has shown that the regulatory pathways and genetic mechanisms of vernalisation are species-specific (Figure 2 below).
-For example, vernalisation in Arabidopsis, and many other dicotyledonous species (dicots), is centrally regulated via expression of the floral repressor FLOWERING LOCUS C (FLC), whereas cereals such as barley are regulated via expression of VERNALISATION 2 (VRN2).
-Beets (Beta vulgaris ssp.
-Vulgaris) have a different genetic mechanism, where FLOWERING TIME 1 (FT1) is responsible for regulating FLOWERING TIME 2 (FT2) (Pin et al. 2010) (figure 2).
-Although the central mediator of vernalisation differs between plant species, the vernalisation response pathway of all vernalisation responsive plant species is mechanistically related, being epigenetic in nature, that is; environmental cues can modify gene expression between ecotype and/or cultivars of the same species, that in turn can result in the expression of a different phenotype, without any alteration to the underlying DNA sequence.
+For example, vernalisation in Arabidopsis, and many other dicotyledonous species (dicots), is centrally regulated via expression of the floral repressor FLOWERING LOCUS C (FLC).
+Whereas cereals, such as barley, are regulated via expression of VERNALISATION 2 (VRN2).
+In Beets (Beta vulgaris ssp.
+Vulgaris), FLOWERING TIME 1 (FT1) is responsible for regulating FLOWERING TIME 2 (FT2) (Pin et al. 2010) (Figure 2).
+Although the central mediator of vernalisation differs between plant species, the vernalisation response pathway of all vernalisation responsive plant species, being epigenetic in nature, is mechanistically related, i.e. environmental cues can modify gene expression between ecotype and/or cultivars of the same species and that, in turn, can result in the expression of a different phenotype without any alteration to the underlying DNA sequence.

 <have a read of Reeves et al 2007 for stuff about conservation of vernalisation between different species.
 There might be something interesting in Becker and Theissen 2003 with regard to MADS-box promoters>